Skip to Main content

 24 hrs

-For the first doses of 20 mg and 50 mg, consider hospitalization for patients with medium tumor burden and CLcr <80 mL/min; for these patients, see table on the right for monitoring in hospital.
+For the first doses of 20 mg and 50 mg, consider hospitalization for patients with medium tumor burden and CrCl <80 mL/min; for these patients, see table on the right for monitoring in hospital.

 HIGH Tumor Burden